JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/additional_minor_features.md

 [`StatementUpDownMover`](%gh-ic%/platform/lang-api/src/com/intellij/codeInsight/editorActions/moveUpDown/StatementUpDownMover.java)
 allows for customizing the behavior of moving statements up and down.
-This can be used to keep code syntactically correct when moving code in the editor, e.g. when moving a variable declaration.
+This can be used to keep code syntactically correct when moving code in the editor, e.g., when moving a variable declaration.

 ### Splitting and Joining List Constructs